-Our new campaign highlights the remarkable progress that five of our clients have made after sustaining serious injuries.
+Our campaign highlights the remarkable progress that our clients have made after sustaining serious injuries.

-Irwin Mitchell is showcasing the stories of five of our personal injury and medical negligence clients.
+Irwin Mitchell is showcasing the stories of six of our personal injury and medical negligence clients.

 Focussing on ability and not disability, we’re shining a light on the things our clients are able to do with Irwin Mitchell’s support behind them.